TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

       lib.foo.data = TSFE : fe_user|user|username

-.. deprecated:: 12.0
+..  versionchanged:: 13.0
-   The following properties within TypoScriptFrontendController (TSFE) have been deprecated:
+    The following properties within TypoScriptFrontendController (TSFE) have been removed:

     *   :php:`spamProtectEmailAddresses`
     *   :php:`intTarget`
     *   :php:`extTarget`
     *   :php:`fileTarget`
     *   :php:`baseUrl`

-   Migrate the access to these properties to use the config property:
+    Migrate these properties to use the config property.
+You can access the TypoScript properties directly, for example, via

-   You can access the TypoScript properties directly via :typoscript:`lib.something.data = TSFE:config|config|fileTarget`
+    :typoscript:`lib.something.data = TSFE:config|config|fileTarget`